Commentary on Luke 9 and Matthew 16

 She was blonde.
 She was cute, and she was in two of my high school classes in Guthrie, Oklahoma.

-Unfortunately, I have to confess I don't remember her name.
+Unfortunately, I have to confess that I don't remember her name.
 Too many years have gone by for me to remember.

-In the summer before my senior year, my father had moved to Guthrie where my father became the pastor of the Church of the Nazarene there.
-It was in that last year of high school that I met the little blonde.
+In the summer before my senior year, we moved to Guthrie where my father became the pastor of the Church of the Nazarene.
+There, in my last year of high school, I met the little blonde.

 I was a little sweet on her.
 I'm not sure she ever was sweet on me.
 But at least we did get to know each other.
 One day she found out I was planning to be a missionary.

 "A missionary?" she exclaimed.
 "Oh, Howard, don't throw your life away!"

 Throw it away?
 That stunned me.
-Having grown up as a pastor's id, I thought missionaries were people you looked up to.
+Growing up as a pastor's kid, I thought missionaries were people you looked up to.
 You read their books.
 You prayed for them.
 You loaded up cars and went to zone rallies where they spoke.
 Missionaries, to me, were heroes.

 That day in Guthrie, I ran head-on into values different from my own.
 That little blonde and I weighed life with two totally different sets of scales.
 And that day, our value systems collided.

 It is easy for us to see some of the applications of this parable in the extremes of human life.
 But we also should be asking ourselves: What does the story of the rich man and Lazarus say to me, to my lifestyle?

-For instance, during one Home Assignment period, I met a young Nazarene pastor who confided to me: "If you don't make it in the church by the time you're 40, you don't make it."
+For instance, during one Home Assignment period, I met a young Nazarene pastor who said to me: "If you don't make it in the church by the time you're 40, you don't make it."

 Make it?
 What kind of language is that?
 Where does that kind of thinking fit into kingdom values?
-This is not some kind of corporate ladder we're trying to climb, is it?
+This is not a corporate ladder we're trying to climb, is it?